 Counselling is a journey, a (recommended) weekly one.
 You may need to consider some of the things you have explored during your session before your next appointment, or practice some self-care.
 We always recommend that you follow the direction of your counsellor – they’re the one you have trusted to guide you on this journey.

 Remind yourself that there is no quick fix, and therefore you may not feel immediate benefits from counselling.
 But make sure to remember your goals and the journey you’re on, recognising and celebrating each small step in the right direction.

-We hope you’ve now got a better picture of what therapy looks like.
+We hope you've now got a better picture of what counselling looks like.
 If you’re ready to start your own journey, contact us to arrange your initial assessment.
 We are able to offer support to individuals throughout the UK via telephone and video call appointments.